Multi-Loss Learning for Speech Emotion Recognition with Energy-Adaptive Mixup and Frame-Level Attention: Method

 \subsection{Energy-adaptive mixup method}

-Building upon the length-adaptive mixup (LAM) method~\cite{kang2023learning}, which overlooks energy factors, we propose our EAM method.
-In contrast to LAM's length-based label weighting, EAM incorporates energy.
-The process begins by selecting a random mix length \( l_{\text{mix}} \) and starting positions \( x_i, x_j \) to extract speech segments \( \mathbf{x}'_i \) and \( \mathbf{x}'_j \).
-The energy \( P'_j \) of segment \( \mathbf{x}'_j \) is then adjusted based on a random SNR(dB) value to generate a new energy \( P''_j \), as defined by:
+Inspired by the label-adaptive mixup (LAM) method~\cite{kang2023learning}, which ignores energy factors, we propose our EAM method.
+Unlike the simple length-based label weighting employed in LAM, EAM specifically incorporates the unique energy characteristics of speech signals.